SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 **Benefit**: Whenever you are present for a battle in which all the creatures on one side are not surprised, your side goes first on a result of 4 or greater on the d10 roll (see Determine Who Goes First in Combat Round).

 **Drawback**: The archdevil occasionally asks you to defeat enemies on their behalf.
-If you refuse, your fiendish patron sends devils after you and those you care about.
+If you refuse, your fiendish patron sends [[Devil|devils]] after you and those you care about.

 #### ELEMENTAL ABSORPTION